nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Installation

 1. Ensure you have Java `11` or above installed in your Computer.
+Refer to the [FAQ](#faq) for more information on installation.

 2. Download the latest `OmniHealth.jar` from [our GitHub page](https://github.com/AY2223S1-CS2103T-T14-3/tp/releases).